Local History - part 1

 - West front: Features a large five-light west window.

 - South porch: An elegant semi-circular arch with an image niche above.
+Back to top

 This was the former school with the school house being located next door. https://historicengland.org.uk/listing/the-list/list-entry/1240074?section=official-list-entry gives details of both buildings.